-Mr Michael Manthorpe PSM, Principal Officer
+Michael Manthorpe PSM, Principal Officer

-Michael Manthorpe PSM commenced his position as the Council's Principal Officer on 7 December 2017.
+Michael Manthorpe PSM started his position as the Council's Principal Officer on 7 December 2017.

 Michael is the Commonwealth Ombudsman and the ACT Ombudsman.
-Michael undertakes this role as one of his functions as the Commonwealth and ACT Ombudsman, a position he has occupied since May 2017.
-Prior to that, Michael was a career Australian Public Servant (APS), who served 33 years in various APS agencies, most recently as a Deputy Secretary at the then Departments of Immigration and Border Protection, Education, Employment and Workplace Relations.
+Michael undertakes this role as one of his functions as the Commonwealth and ACT Ombudsman - a position he has occupied since May 2017.
+Before that, Michael was a career Australian Public Servant, who served 33 years in various Australian Government agencies, most recently as a Deputy Secretary at the then Department of Immigration and Border Protection, and the Department of Education, Employment and Workplace Relations.

-Ms Louise Macleod
+Louise Macleod

-Louise Macleod assists the Principal Officer to support the Council.
+Louise Macleod has assisted the Principal Officer to support the Council since December 2019.

-Louise joined the Office of the Commonwealth Ombudsman (the Office) in July 2016.
-Her public service career spans over 16 years in various leadership roles, conducting investigations, compliance monitoring and dispute resolution in agencies such as the Administrative Appeals Tribunal, the Australian Competition and Consumer Commission, the Energy and Water Ombudsman Victoria, the Queensland Justice and Attorney-General's Dispute Resolution Centres and the Family Court of Australia.
-Prior to this, Louise spent seven years as an officer in the Australian Army and served on operations in East Timor
+Louise joined the Office of the Commonwealth Ombudsman in July 2016.
+Her public service career spans more than 17 years in various leadership roles conducting investigations, compliance monitoring, and dispute resolution in government agencies including the Department of the Prime Minister and Cabinet, the Administrative Appeals Tribunal, the Australian Competition and Consumer Commission, the Energy and Water Ombudsman (Victoria) Limited, the Queensland Department of Justice and Attorney General's Dispute Resolution Centres, and the Family Court of Australia.
+Before this, Louise spent 7 years as an officer in the Australian Army and served on operations in East Timor.